SpiridonovBoris/Bash-s_utils/README.md

  fi
 ```

-## As a Linrary
+## As a Library
-After the shebang, add at the beginning of your Bash script
+After the shebang, add the following line at the beginning of your Bash script:
 ```bash
 source s_utils_lib.sh
 ```